aws/sagemaker-python-sdk/doc/amazon_sagemaker_processing.rst

     from sagemaker.sklearn.processing import SKLearnProcessor

     sklearn_processor = SKLearnProcessor(
-        framework_version='0.20.0',
+        framework_version="0.20.0",
-        role='[Your SageMaker-compatible IAM role]',
+        role="[Your SageMaker-compatible IAM role]",
-        instance_type='ml.m5.xlarge',
+        instance_type="ml.m5.xlarge",
         instance_count=1,
     )

-Then you can run a Scikit-Learn script ``preprocessing.py`` in a processing job.
+Then you can run a scikit-learn script ``preprocessing.py`` in a processing job.
 In this example, our script takes one input from S3 and one command-line argument, processes the data, then splits the data into two datasets for output.
 When the job is finished, we can retrive the output from S3.

 .. code:: python

     from sagemaker.processing import ProcessingInput, ProcessingOutput

     sklearn_processor.run(
-        code='preprocessing.py',
+        code="preprocessing.py",
         inputs=[
-            ProcessingInput(source='s3://your-bucket/path/to/your/data, destination='/opt/ml/processing/input'),
+            ProcessingInput(source="s3://your-bucket/path/to/your/data", destination="/opt/ml/processing/input"),
         ],
         outputs=[
-            ProcessingOutput(output_name='train_data', source='/opt/ml/processing/train'),
+            ProcessingOutput(output_name="train_data", source="/opt/ml/processing/train"),
-            ProcessingOutput(output_name='test_data', source='/opt/ml/processing/test'),
+            ProcessingOutput(output_name="test_data", source="/opt/ml/processing/test"),
         ],
-        arguments=['--train-test-split-ratio', '0.2'],
+        arguments=["--train-test-split-ratio", "0.2"],
     )

     preprocessing_job_description = sklearn_processor.jobs[-1].describe()

-For an in-depth look, please see the `Scikit-Learn Data Processing and Model Evaluation`_ example notebook.
+For an in-depth look, please see the `Scikit-learn Data Processing and Model Evaluation`_ example notebook.

-.. _Scikit-Learn Data Processing and Model Evaluation: https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker_processing/scikit_learn_data_processing_and_model_evaluation/scikit_learn_data_processing_and_model_evaluation.ipynb
+.. _Scikit-learn Data Processing and Model Evaluation: https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker_processing/scikit_learn_data_processing_and_model_evaluation/scikit_learn_data_processing_and_model_evaluation.ipynb

 Data Pre-Processing with Spark